 White Oak is large, long-lived tree with an irregular trunk divided into spreading, often horizontal, stout branches.
-A highly adaptable tree, White Oak features beautiful green leaves that turn red-purple in the fall and green acorns... more
+A highly adaptable tree, White Oak features green acorns and beautiful green leaves that turn red-purple in the fall... more

 White Spruce is a hardy, long-lived evergreen tree.
 It can grow in many soil types and moisture levels.
 And it can even tolerate significant amounts of shade.
 White spruce requires little maintenance and is well suited for use in shelterbelts, privacy screens... more